5 tips for winter commercial silvers

 Get the feeding right

-Kicking the swim off with one ball of groundbait and a dozen maggots may seem like a small amount, but these lakes hold lots of silverfish so you don’t need to lay a huge table for them.
+Kicking the swim off, potting one ball of groundbait and a dozen maggots may seem like a small amount, but these lakes hold lots of silverfish so you don’t need to lay a huge table for them.

 Loosefeeding is the best approach for silvers on winter commercials, because the constant fall of bait creates competition for food and draws them in.
 You just need to figure out how much to feed, and how often.